Bourne Hill Offices

 When Salisbury District Council wanted to consolidate their offices into one location, they commissioned Stanton Williams to design an extension to a magnificent Grade II*-listed house dating from the 1670s, on a site of archaeological interest with potential medieval remains, delineated by rows of established trees.

-The new building updates a dilapidated Victorian wing and extends, on a relatively narrow floor-plate, away from the house.
+The new building updates a dilapidated Victorian wing and extends, on a relatively narrow floor plate, away from the house.
 We worked extensively with English Heritage and specialist archaeological consultants, monitoring the existing building and surrounding land to ensure a delicate approach which would not cause damage to areas of decay due to poor maintenance.
 Appropriate traditional methods were specified where repairs were necessary, such as hair lime plaster, local stone and timber laths.

 We needed to engineer a frame which would bear the weight of the sedum roof installed in a bid to obtain a BREEAM ‘Excellent’ rating.
-The use of concrete maximized the thermal mass, and we proposed a mix incorporating 55 % GGBS cement replacement.
+The use of concrete maximised the thermal mass, and we proposed a mix incorporating 55 % GGBS cement replacement.
 This is estimated to have reduced the carbon content of the building by up to 20 %.

 The end result is a design which, despite its minimalism, suits its historic surroundings.
 The reflective glass façade softens the building’s lines and lessens its impact on the adjacent greenery.
 Stone-clad fins outline an external walkway, delicately engineered to function within tight dimensional parameters.
 A new glass-floored bridge was introduced between buildings, innovatively supported on two hollow steel sections and hanging cables from the roof.